In Part 1 - I covered off a brief overview of the branching model differences between TFS and Git.

 - feature branches

 This branch is a special case for dealing with urgent defects discovered in production post release.
 The purpose of the branch is that you make a single change to fix the issue (you do not slip other features into this fix as this could introduce other stability issues).
-This change is then folded into the master branch and also into the develop branch.
+This change is then folded into the main branch and also into the develop branch.

 This branch is used for gathering features for future release.
 This branch is also useful for release stabilisation - making changes required to fix issues discovered by any final exploratory testing.

-This is the branch where "general" development activities can occur (rather than on the master branch).
+This is the branch where "general" development activities can occur (rather than on the main branch).
 This branch can become the general bucket for all changes - but this is really not how it should be used.
 Any piece of significant work should be done inside a feature branch.

 These branches are for developing an individual feature - this can be dictation by a set of required changes, a backlog item, a bug - essentially any unit of work that needs to be carried out.
 These branches are short lived - they should not be used for weeks or months on end (otherwise you will incur large integration problems as code on this branch will be out of date compared to all the other work going on).